bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

 ### Future Work
 If a more powerful predictive model were necessary, I'd propose looking at the following areas for future work:
- - Ensembling: A natural progression would be to ensemble the best  performing variation of the three algorithms evaluated, perhaps with OLS or an averaging scheme
+ - Ensemble model: A natural progression would be to ensemble the best  performing variation of the three algorithms evaluated, perhaps with OLS or an averaging scheme

- - More algorithms: It could be also interesting to evalute a neural network, ridge / lasso regression, and / or nearest-neighbor approaches.
+ - More algorithms: It could be also interesting to evaluate a neural network, ridge / lasso regression, and / or nearest-neighbor approaches.
 Given a deeper understanding of the dataset, it would be possible to make a more informed choice, or without a deeper understanding it would be simple to include these methods in the current grid search.

  - Include more data types: Currently, only numeric types are included in modeling, though there are a few non-numeric types in the dataset.